Clifton Abraham

-Clifton Eugene Abraham, Jr. (born December 9, 1971) is a former American and Canadian football player who was a defensive back in the National Football League (NFL) for three seasons.
-He played college football for Florida State University, and was recognized as an All-American.
+Clifton Eugene Abraham Jr. (born December 9, 1971) is an American former professional football player who was a defensive back in the National Football League (NFL) for three seasons.
+He played college football for the Florida State Seminoles, earning All-American honors in 1994.
 He played professionally for the Tampa Bay Buccaneers, Chicago Bears and Carolina Panthers of the NFL.
 Abraham also played for the Toronto Argonauts of the Canadian Football League.

-Early years
+Early life

 Abraham was born in Dallas, Texas.
 He attended David W. Carter High School in Dallas, where he played for the Carter Cowboys high school football team.

-College football
+College career

 While attending Florida State University, Abraham played for the Florida State Seminoles football team from 1991 to 1994.
 As a junior, he received honorable mention All-American recognition from United Press International in 1993.
 As a senior in 1994, he was recognized as a consensus first-team All-American, having received first-team honors from the American Football Coaches Association, the Associated Press, College Football News, The Sporting News, United Press International and the Walter Camp Foundation.